Meet Ms. Beauvy

 Art and AP Art History teacher and Dean of the Visual and Performing Arts, Ms. Beauvy believes that the study of the visual arts and art history is essential for a successful navigation through the contemporary landscape.
 Images surround and shape our lives.

 When she was six years old, she moved in late December from the wintry, snowy, cold of northern Canada to the sunny, warm, bougainvillea filled neighborhoods of Los Angeles.
 That visual change jarred her.
-Not only were the colors and textures so radically different, but the sociocultural structures also differed.
+Not only were the colors and textures so radically different, but the contrast in the sociocultural structures also became visible.
 From that point on she understood visuals as a language, and becoming an artist was inevitable.

 To process and acclimate upon her return to the States, she finished her degree in art at UCLA, graduating top of her class.
 She exhibited in various venues and earned her MFA at UCSB.
 Ms. Beauvy brings her extensive experience as a working artist and designer, as well as her knowledge of the corporate world, to the classroom.
 She encourages her students to develop their voices, through understanding themselves, their community, and the world, while honing the skills needed to express themselves eloquently, clearly, and with love through art, design, photography, and/or film.